nghin/vacsf.org.mm/src/_posts/articles/2017-04-05-Understanding-Forgiveness.md

 > For I will forgive their iniquity, and I will remember their sin no more.
 (Jeremiah 31:34)

 The knowledge that God has already forgiven us without any condition sets us free to rightly relate to Him and to serve Him.
 Then we can do good works and serve God from love and not from fear of punishments or loss of blessings.
 It sets us free from the paralyzing fear of displeasing God.
 Perhaps here I should add that as fallen sinners we can never please God no matter how hard we try, except that we are in Him, the Lord Jesus Christ, who alone can please God in every way (Matthew 3:17).

-This is our salvation, to be completely and perfectly forgiven by God, to be forever free from being afraid that He's holding our sins against us.
-This is so the Holy Spirit of God can dwell in us.

 What about those who still live in sins, those who have to daily seek forgiveness from God?
 They may still be saved on the promise of God that those who call on the name of Christ will have eternal live, but until the day they meet God, their lives now are paralyzed with fear, with the uncertainty of God's disappointment with them for the sins they still commit.
 That is no way to live, because Christ is risen and He's granted that you don't have to live in your sins anymore.